+When you take a city that already looks like a gingerbread town and then deck it with wreaths, ornaments, and snow-covered trees, it’s hard to think of anything that feels more appropriate for the holiday season.
 Christmas in Colmar is a dream.

-When you take a city that already looks like a gingerbread town and then deck it with wreaths, ornaments, and snow-covered trees, it’s hard to think of anything that feels more appropriate for the holiday season.
-There are lights and decorations everywhere.
-Plus, the Colmar Christmas market is consistently named one of the best Christmas markets in Europe, and the whole city is awash in the sights and smells of the holidays.
+The city’s Christmas market is consistently named one of the best in Europe, and all of Colmar is awash in the sights and smells of the holidays.
 Technically, there are six different markets, though most of them seem to run together along a path that’s just over a half mile long (1 km).
 It all becomes a haze of enticing vendors and awe-inspiring architecture.
-While several markets have similar types of foods and gifts, there are differences among them.
-Without a doubt, it is worth visiting them all because all the surroundings are stunning in their own way.
+Without a doubt, it is worth visiting all of the markets because the surroundings are stunning in their own way.

 Here’s what to expect on a visit at the holidays.

-*The markets are open November 26 through December 29, 2024, including holidays.
+*The markets are open November 25 through December 29, 2025, including holidays.
 In addition, the gourmet market remains open through January 5, 2025.
-Opening hours are: Monday through Thursday 11am-7pm; Friday through Sunday: 10am-8pm; December 24 10am-5pm; December 25 & 26: 11am-7pm*
+Opening hours are: Monday through Thursday 11am-7pm; Friday through Sunday: 10am-8pm; December 24 10am-5pm; December 25: 11am-7pm; December 26 10am-8pm*

 Place de Dominicains

 On the north side of the center of town, the first market we visited was at the Place de Dominicains.
-With the 14th century stained glass in the church illuminated at night and the 60 or so wooden chalets laid out before us, it was a perfect start to our visit.
+With the stained glass in the church illuminated at night and the 60 or so wooden chalets laid out before us, it was a perfect start to our visit.

 After passing a couple of children’s rides, we were greeted with the cinnamon-scented welcome of vin chaud (hot mulled wine) and all manner of Christmas decorations and foods for sale.
 It was also our first taste of the amazing half-timbered buildings glowing in the strands of Christmas lights.